paulrobello/parllama/README.md

 * Start parllama.
 * Click the "Site" tab.
 * Use ^R to fetch the latest models from Ollama.com.
-* User the "Filter Site models" text box and type "llama3".
+* Use the "Filter Site models" text box and type "llama3".
 * Find the entry with title of "llama3".
 * Click the blue tag "8B" to update the search box to read "llama3:8b".
 * Press ^P to pull the model from Ollama to your local machine.
 Depending on the size of the model and your internet connection this can take a few min.
-* Click the "Local" tab to see models that have been locally downloaded
+* Click the "Local" tab to see models that have been locally downloaded.
-* Select the "llama3:8b" entry and press ^C to jump to the "Chat" tab and auto select the model
+* Select the "llama3:8b" entry and press ^C to jump to the "Chat" tab and auto select the model.
 * Type a message to the model such as "Why is the sky blue?".
 It will take a few seconds for Ollama to load the model.
 After which the LLMs answer will stream in.
 * Towards the very top of the app you will see what model is loaded and what percent of it is loaded into the GPU / CPU.
 If a model cant be loaded 100% on the GPU it will run slower.
 * To export your conversation as a Markdown file type "/session.export" in the message input box.
 This will open a export dialog.
+* Press ^N to add a new chat tab.
+* Select a different model or change the temperature and ask the same questions.
+* Jump between the tabs to compare responses by click the tabs or using slash commands `/tab.1` and `/tab.2`
+* Press ^S to see all your past and current sessions.
+You can recall any past session by selecting it and pressing Enter or ^N if you want to load it into a new tab.
 * Type "/help" or "/?" to see what other slash commands are available.

 ## Themes